Deborah & William Hillyard

 Pisces-Cetus Filament

-The Pisces-Cetus Supercluster Complex is a galaxy filament that includes the Virgo Supercluster, to which our galaxy, the Milky Way, belongs.
-It is over 300 Mpc long, and nearly 50 Mpc wide.
+Originally called the Pisces-Cetus Supercluster Complex when it was first identified in 1987 by Brent Tully.
+It was one of the first of the truly enormous structures found at a level above superclusters.
+It is a galaxy filament that includes the Virgo Supercluster, to which our galaxy, the Milky Way, belongs.
+It is over 300 Mpc long, and nearly 50 Mpc wide (about 1 billion x 150 million light years).

 Perseus-Pegasus Filament

-Adjacent to the Pisces-Cetus filament, it includes the Perseus-Pisces Superclusters, and is, again, around 300 Mpc long.
+Adjacent to the Pisces-Cetus filament, it includes the Perseus-Pisces Supercluster, and is nearly 300 Mpc long.

 Sloan Great Wall

 The Sloan Great Wall was first identified in 2003 as part of the Sloan Digital Sky Survey, and is probably the largest structure in the known Universe.
-It is around 433 Mpc (c.
+It is around 420 Mpc (c.
 1.4 billion light years) long, and around 300 Mpc away, though estimates do vary.
 Some parts of it are not gravitationally bound together and and may never be, so in some ways, we should not really consider it as a single coherent structure.
 Nevertheless, it is impressive.
-Shown in the image to the right with the Shapley Supercluster, and parts of the Pisces-Cetus and Horologium-Reticulum Superclusters.
+Click here to see an image of the Sloan Great Wall together with the Shapley Supercluster, and parts of the Pisces-Cetus filament and Horologium-Reticulum Supercluster.

 Great (Coma) Wall

-Found in 1989, the Great Wall (also called the Coma Wall), is the next largest knownstructure in the Universe.
-It is a 250 Mpc long, 30 Mpc wide and 6 Mpc thick.
+Found in 1989, the Great Wall (also called the Coma Wall), is another enormous structure at about 185 Mpc long, 80 Mpc wide and 5 Mpc thick (about 600 million x260 million x 15 million light years).
 It could extend much farther but the gas and dust in the Milky Way's zone of avoidance obscures what can be seen.
+It is somewhat over 60 Mpc away.

 Sculptor Wall

-The map to the right shows the position of the Sculptor Wall, the red curved line, in relation to the Milky Way, which is at the bottom.
-Courtesy HyperLeda (university of Lyon, France).
+Click here to see a map to the Sculptor Wall.
+The image shows the position of the Sculptor Wall, the red curved line, in relation to the Milky Way, which is at the bottom.
 Towards the bottom, and to the right of the Sculptor Wall, from approximately 100 to 300 light-years, there is a rectangular region with a very low density of galaxies.
 This is called the Sculptor Void.